MatchaOnMuffins/VisiumHumanBreastCancerAnalysis/README.md

 ## Loss function
-We utlize the following loss function in this work:
+We utlize the following loss function in this work for the spatial VAE:

 $$
 \mathcal{L}